play-co/ouya/README.md

 [the Platformer github page](http://github.com/gameclosure/platformer)

-When you hold down an "O", "U", "Y", or "A" button on the OUYA controller, it will report an ouya.ACTION.DOWN event repeatedly until the key is relased, so you may want to write code like this to edge-trigger on the key presses:
+When you hold down an "O", "U", "Y", or "A" button on the OUYA controller, it will report an ouya.ACTION.DOWN event repeatedly until the key is released, so you may want to write code like this to edge-trigger on the key presses:

 ~~~